16,95 €

 Autorenporträt

 Keisha N. Blain is professor of Africana studies and history at Brown University.
-She is a Guggenheim, Carnegie, and New America Fellow, and authormost recently of the National Book Critics Circle Award finalist Until I Am Free.
+She is a Guggenheim, Carnegie, and New America Fellow; an author, most recently of Without Fear and Until I Am Free; and coeditor of the best-selling Four Hundred Souls.
 She lives in Providence, Rhode Island.